guidelines on HOUSE ALTERATIONS

 2.6 Garage Doors

-Garage doors were originally panelled and glazed at the top.
+Garage doors were originally paneled and glazed at the top.
 Many of these have been replaced with a variety of up and over designs and more recently with roller doors.
-It is recognised that a design standard does not exist.
-A minimalist approach will be supported that follows the majority of designs within a terrace and retains the standard colour for the terrace.
+It is recognised that a standard design does not exist.
+Replacement doors should have narrow horizontal ribs and be of a minimalist un-glazed design, retaining the standard colour for the terrace.
+Doors with horizontal ribs which are divided vertically and are side hinged are approved.

 A colour guide is available on the Maisemore Gardens website.